RadioAstronomySoftwareGroup/pyuvdata/docs/references/making_release.md

-## How to make a new release on PyPI and conda-forge
+# How to make a new release on GitHub, PyPI and conda-forge

-### PyPI
+## Making the release (tag) on GitHub

 1. Define the newest version number.
 Our version numbering approach is:
     - The first number is for very large changes which might happen every couple of years (e.g. 1.0).
     - The second number is for regular releases, our goal is to issue these ~3-4 times per year.
     - The third number is for small patches to fix issues.
 These happen as needed to get critical fixes onto PyPI and conda-forge.
 2. Update the changelog to put all the unreleased changes under the new version (leaving the unreleased section empty).
 3. Make a PR for the version change and get it accepted & merged.
-5. Iterate the version number as a new tag.
-This can be accomplished through the online interface or via the cli with: `git tag <hash> vX.Y.Z` where the hashed commit must be the merge commit from the previous PR.
+4. Iterate the version number as a new tag.
+This can be accomplished through the online interface (this is the best approach) or via the cli with:
+`git tag <hash> vX.Y.Z` where the hashed commit must be the merge commit from the previous PR.

+## PyPI (do this after the GitHub release)

-6. Check that the publish to pypi github action (which automatically makes the release to PyPI when the tag is created) doesn't error.
+When the tag is made on GitHub, a GitHub Actions workflow automatically publishes the new release to PyPI.
+Check that the publish to pypi github action doesn't error.
+If it does error, follow the steps below:

+To release to PyPI by hand:
+1. Checkout the main branch and pull.
+Ensure that there are no local changes.
+PyPI distributions should only be made from a clean main branch!
+1. make the distribution: ```python -m build```
+2. upload to test site: twine upload --repository testpypi dist/*
+3. check that it looks good at https://test.pypi.org/project/pyuvdata
+4. upload to real site: twine upload --repository pypi dist/*

-### Conda (do this after the PyPI release)
+## Conda (do this after the PyPI release)

 When the PyPI package is updated, a bot will probably make a PR that only changes the version, build and SHA (plus maybe some re-rendering).
 If these are the only